tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 The description below applies to provision of this service directly by displaying the Google Pay lightbox at the website of the payment recipient (e-store).
 {{% /alert %}}

 If you wish to offer this method via PayU Web-Checkout, no additional integration effort is required.
-Contact your Key Account Manager to make the activation request.If you wish to test the payment method prior to activation, you can follow the instructions [here](#testing-for-merchants-with-checkout-integration).
+Contact your Key Account Manager to make the activation request.
+If you wish to test the payment method prior to activation, you can follow the instructions [here](#testing-for-merchants-with-web-checkout-integration).

 Please note that if your integration with PayU is API, you must change the settings described in this section to process Google Pay transactions: